andi242/kirbycms-newsletter-addon/README.md

 # kirby newsletter-addon
 this will add a newsletter functionality to kirby.

->I developed this because I did not want to rely on MailChimp and others.
+>I developed this because I did not want to rely on 'professional newsletter providers'.
 >Basically due to privacy reasons and protecting customers email adresses from being 'sold'.

 ## note